drewmullen/docker-vault/README.md

+# do not use this anymore

+i only published this because [hashi wasnt publishing an official image](https://github.com/hashicorp/docker-vault/pull/155)

+you can now use the [official enterprise docker container](https://hub.docker.com/r/hashicorp/vault-enterprise)

 ## Enterprise Trial

 To build a container with the enterprise trial binary, pass `--build-arg ENTERPRISE_TRIAL=true`.
 The service will expire after 30m so please be aware.